ReinnFall/startupV3/README.md

 ### Key Features
 - Ability to encounter and catch Pokemon
 - Personal collection page
-- Pokedex Page that shows what you have caught and what you are missing
+- Pokedex page that shows what you have caught and what you are missing
 - Ability to share catches with others
 - Free encounter/catch every 3 hours